 PIM provides a consolidated view of each product that helps the teams to understand which product has all the required information and which one needs to be optimized with more data.

 Product Data Publishing

-The last but not least job of PIM is to distribute enriched product data across the different sales channels like websites, eCommerce sites, marketplaces, mobile, social networks, etc.
+Last but not least job of PIM is to distribute enriched product data across different sales channels like websites, eCommerce sites, marketplaces, mobile, social networks, etc.

 By implementing a reliable Product Information Management system, companies can create beautiful product catalogs with just a click.